Different Types of Mutual Funds in India

 3. Hybrid Fund

-As the name suggests, they invest in two or more asset classes like stocks, bonds, etc. These funds’ main goal is to lower risk by utilizing the effective strategy of diversification.
+As the name suggests, they invest in two or more asset classes like stocks, bonds, etc. The main goal of these funds is to lower risk by utilizing an effective diversification strategy.
 Various categories under hybrid funds are:

-Multi-Asset Allocation Fund: These funds invest in a minimum of three asset classes, with a minimum of 10% in each of those asset classes, and it can change this percentage based on the market condition.
+Multi-Asset Allocation Fund: These funds invest in a minimum of three asset classes, with a minimum of 10% in each asset class, and it can change this percentage based on the market condition.
 These are preferred for their steady and regular profits.

-Arbitrage funds make money by taking advantage of price differences between two markets, typically the cash market and the futures market.
-These funds buy stocks on the open market and then sell them on the futures market.
-These schemes invest 0 to 35% of their capital in debt asset classes and 65 to 100% of their capital in equity assets.
+Arbitrage Fund: Arbitrage funds make money by taking advantage of price differences between two markets, the cash and futures markets.
+These funds buy stocks in the open market and then sell them in the futures market.
+These schemes invest 0 to 35% of their capital in debt asset classes and 65 to 100% in equity assets.

 Equity Savings Fund: By investing in equities, derivatives, and debt, these funds seek to strike a balance between risk and return.
 This fund can contribute to long-term wealth creation by investing in arbitrage possibilities with significant equity exposure.